kfigiela/kfigiela.github.io/_posts/2014-06-15-denon-remote-connector.md

 ### The code

 The ruby code is available under MIT license at [GitHub repository](https://github.com/kfigiela/denon-raspberry).
 The `demo.rb` is example of receiving data from Denon – it is not Rasbperry Pi specific.
 The repository includes my setup that is described in [second post](/2014/06/20/denon-meets-raspberrypi/)

+## Update: 22.07.2014

+Receiver also sends button codes for analog and optical input.
+That means it is possible to control e.g. CD player or Raspberry Pi connected via analog input.
+Nice!